MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 ## Update the IE compatibility list

 The IE compatibility list is an XML file on [microsoft.com][MicrosoftOfficialHome].
-The list is regularly updated in response to user's and website developers requests to have websites added or removed.
+The list is regularly updated in response to user and website developer requests to have websites added or removed.
 Updates to the list are automatically downloaded to user machines.

 Email the following information to [ietoedge@microsoft.com][MailtoMicrosoftIetoedge] for your website to be added or removed from the IE compatibility list.